 Coach - 2022 & 2023/2024

 Coach Hahn is one of the founders and directors of the Maryland Wild Lacrosse Club.
 He is a 1986 graduate of Eleanor Roosevelt High School in Greenbelt, where he lettered in football as the starting varsity quarterback; and baseball as the starting varsity catcher.
 Coach Hahn played his youth lacrosse with the Prince Georges lacrosse club prior to the sport being introduced into public schools.
 He graduated from the University of Maryland College Park, and was named Captain of the Rugby Team in 1990.
 He continues to play lacrosse in various Men's recreational leagues, and most often can be found running midfield on the competitive Breakers team in the Maryland Men's Grand Masters League.
 Coach Hahn was commissioner of the Bowie Boys Lacrosse program for over 10 years and built it into a power-house recreational program feeding future lacrosse superstars into a number of elite high school and college programs.
 Gary also helped grow the Southern Maryland Youth Lacrosse Association (SMYLA), and is a former President.
-He is also commissioner of the Mid-Maryland Indoor Lacrosse League (MMILL) and for the past 6 years has served as Head JV Coach in the WCAC at St. Johns College High School in Washington, DC (4 years) and is currently working in his second year as the JV Head Coach at Bishop O'Connell High School in Arlington VA.
+He is also commissioner of the Mid-Maryland Indoor Lacrosse League (MMILL) and for the past 6 years has served as Head JV Coach in the WCAC at St. Johns College High School in Washington, DC (4 years) and two years as the JV Head Coach at Bishop O'Connell High School in Arlington VA.

 2022 Assistant Coach (summer)